 to buy more industrial land in Napa.
 And the recent removal of the vineyards would seem to imply that development interests and the property owners know the outcome of the Supervsors meeting on Jun 22nd and the swift passage of the project through the County meatgrinder.

 The property will provide direct access via S. Kelly Rd to the Jameson Canyon freeway (Lincoln Hwy) without having to use Hwy 29 and its 29/Airport Rd bottleneck.
 It will, of course, create a new bottleneck at the Lincoln Hwy/S Kelly Rd intersection.
 The significance of the widening of the Jameson Canyon highway, championed by Sup.
 Bill Dodd, to the urban development of Napa County can't be overstated.
-It has made possible the development of an industrial hub that gives the central valley wine industry a link to the Napa name, and it will ease the use of commuting workers and contractors from outside the county allowing continued growth of the tourism industry.
+It has made possible the development of an industrial hub that gives the central valley wine industry a link to the Napa name, and it eases the use of commuting workers and contractors from outside the county allowing continued growth of the tourism industry.
 It also lays the groundwork for a Highway 12 freeway connecting the central valley to Sonoma county, and the opportunity for massive tourism projects along its route.
 (See the Hudson

 7/9/17 Napa Logistics Park